TechTucson/Free_Kiosk_DigitalSignage/README.md

 ## Requirements

-- Basic Linux Understandment
+- Basic Linux Knowledge
+  - We'll use mainly Debian-based systems. ( Debian, PuupyLinux, and Maybe Ubuntu)
+- Media Player's
+  - VirtualBox for Testing. ( This method is great for testing before you transfer to bare metal)
+  - Physical Devices.
+While having a virtualized Media Player is possible.
+To Push this out to production you'll need a system capable of running our Linux requirements.
+  - SoC (Raspberry Pi, RockPi), I have a couple of those lying around and they are running Linux.
+I will more than likely test these out.
 - Basic Scripting ( Bash/Python/PHP)
   - This does not go very deep.

 ## Sub Project 1 ( V1)
 This should get you up and running with displaying Media to a Screen.
-You'll be able to choose wether you want to display Images, Videos, or an External Site.
+You'll be able to choose whether you want to display Images, Videos, or an External Site.
+I don't envision any automation here with most of the processes being manual.
+A reboot should get you back to a working state.
 ### Piece1
 The Player
 Debian,